friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\eol_string_literal.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: EOL while scanning string literal"""
-       2:
-    -->3: alphabet = 'abc
+       3: alphabet = 'abc
                      ^

     You started writing a string with a single or double quote